 How To Make Herb Butter

 It’s so easy to jazz up butter (which is already incredible) using fresh or dried herbs!
-Once you see how simple it is to learn how to make herb butter, you’ll always have a stash in the fridge.
+Once you see how simple it is to make herb butter, you’ll always have a stash in the fridge.

 - Two sticks of room temperature butter (unsalted)